Government Support for the Tourism, Hospitality and Leisure Sector

 The scheme provides you with a grant to enable you to continue paying part of your employees’ salaries rather than making them redundant.

-You can claim back up to 2 weeks of SSP paid to eligible employees who have been diagnosed with COVID-19 or are self-isolating in line with government advice.
+Under this scheme, you can claim back up to 2 weeks of SSP paid to eligible employees who have been diagnosed with COVID-19 or are self-isolating in line with government advice.
 Eligible employers are able to claim for COVID-related sickness absences having occurred from 21 December 2021 onwards.

 The scheme can provide you with funding to create new 6-month job placements for young people who are currently on Universal Credit and at risk of long-term unemployment.